ChatGPT uses web search in 80%+ of the prompts

 If you’re a US-based business, you face a double challenge:

-- Lower overall grounding rate (64% vs. 80.5% global)
+- Lower overall grounding rate (64% vs. 80.5% global).

-- More competitive citation landscape
+- A more competitive citation landscape.

 Strategic implications:

-- International businesses: Optimize for high-grounding countries first (Europe, Middle East)
+- International businesses.
+Optimize for high-grounding countries first (Europe, Middle East).

 3. Content optimization for citations